 Many farmers depend upon the production of cash crops to sustain their livelihood.
 With a higher productivity rate and high yields, cash crops face the issue of low tariffs and trade barriers globally.

-It would not be wrong to conclude that with suitable strategies, cash crops can offer an even-handed growth if utilized to their full potential.
+It would not be wrong to conclude that with suitable strategies, cash crops can offer even-handed growth if utilized to their full potential.

-What is Food crop?
+What is a Food crop?

-Main Differences Between Cash crops and Food Crops
+Main Differences Between Cash Crops and Food Crops

 - A high rate of crop productivity is the aim of cash crop production.
 But food crop production does not need a very high productivity rate.